Oops, Wait: Discourse Tokens Matter in Reasoning Model: Discourse Tokens in Reasoning

-Tables~\ref{tab:deepseek_tokens} and~\ref{tab:qwq_tokens} present representative examples of how token probabilities vary with reasoning correctness in R1-32B and QwQ-32B.
-For both models, we report tokens whose probabilities differ significantly between correct and incorrect answers according to a \textit{t}-test ($p<0.05$).
-As shown, some tokens exhibit large differences (e.g., ``wait'' in R1-32B, ``alternatively'' in QwQ-32B), while others show relatively smaller gaps (e.g., ``so'' in R1-32B, ``let'' in QwQ-32B).
-Moreover, the same token (e.g., ``the'') can behave differently across models, suggesting deeper variability in token-level signals.
+\textbf{Identified discourse tokens and their relation to answer correctness.} Tables~\ref{tab:deepseek_tokens} present representative examples of how token probabilities vary with reasoning correctness in R1-32B (\ie DeepSeek-R1-distill-Qwen-32B~\citep{deepseek}) and QwQ-32B~\citep{qwq}, both of which were likely to be post-trained over Qwen2.5-32B~\citep{qwen2.5}.
+For both models, we report discourse tokens whose probabilities are significantly different when the answer is correct versus incorrect, as determined by a \textit{t}-test ($p<0.05$).
+As shown, some tokens exhibit large differences (\eg ``wait'' in R1-32B, ``alternatively'' in QwQ-32B), while others show relatively smaller gaps (\eg ``so'' in R1-32B, ``let'' in QwQ-32B).
+Moreover, the same token (\eg ``the'') can behave differently across two models, suggesting variability in token-level signals.
+We define discourse tokens with $\Delta(t){>}0$ and $\Delta(t){<}0$ as correct- and incorrect-associated tokens, respectively.

+Importantly, tokens with $\Delta(t)<0$, such as ``wait'' and ``alternatively'', commonly occur more frequently in incorrect trajectories, suggesting that they are employed to revise erroneous reasoning paths toward correct ones.
+This may reflect training data in which these discourse tokens appear at key transition points that redirect trajectories toward correct outcomes.
+However, how many such transition-inducing examples are required during training remains underexplored.

+\textbf{Mean token probability correlates with confidence.} To further justify the effectiveness of our metric, we examine how token-level probability correlates to model confidence.
+We compute the self-reported confidence per trajectory following the design proposed by \citet{yoon2025reasoning} (see details in Appendix \ref{sec:app-1}).
+For each trajectory, the model confidence is compared with the trajectory-wise correct–incorrect token probability gap, computed using \cref{eq:mtp} at the single-trajectory level as the difference between the summed probabilities of correct- and incorrect-associated tokens.
+This formulation allows for a more direct comparison between model confidence and token-level signals on each side.

+As shown in \cref{tab:correlation_difference}, both Pearson and Spearman coefficients show strong positive correlations across all models, indicating that larger gaps are aligned with higher confidence.
+These findings indicate that token-level probability patterns not only reflect correctness but are also significantly associated with the self-reported confidence of the model, supporting the reliability of our token-level analyses as meaningful behavioral indicators.
+We argue that the correlation between higher token probability and greater confidence suggests that the model can assess, at the token level, whether a trajectory is progressing correctly.
+This, in turn, indicates that discourse tokens act as token-level signals.